 Take these actions from the Institute for Business and Home Safety to keep floodwaters at bay:

 - Seal cracks and utility pipe penetrations using urethane caulk

 - Connect sump pumps to a battery backup or generator

 - Install backflow valves on the main waste drain pipes that leave the building

 - Keep water-absorbent or water-filled barriers at openings to divert water; install watertight shields over doors and windows at least 12 inches above anticipated flood level

 Don’t Be a Statistic

 Studies indicate that at least 25% of businesses don’t recover from a disaster, and FEMA claims that nearly 40% of small businesses don’t reopen after one.
 To ensure your business isn’t just another statistic, have a plan in place.
-Use the OFB-EZ Mobile app to plan for and respond to a disaster.
 This checklist from FEMA lists tasks to take care of before, during and after a flood.